shawenyao/jekyll-now/_posts/2020-04-09-Where-is-My-Island.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/003.jpg" />
 </div>

 The rest is straightforward but definitely not trivial.
-While my in-game character sat on the swing, I started to capture the gameplay footage every two minutes, calculated the length of the shadow, found the minimum and calculated the solar elevation angle $h$:
+While my in-game character sat on the swing, I started to capture the gameplay footage every two minutes around noon, calculated the length of the shadow, found the minimum and derived the solar elevation angle $h$:

 $$
 h = \arctan{ \frac{ 3 } { 5 } } =